cityteam/checkins-pages/pages/checkins/checkins_landing_page.md

 This application is designed to assist CityTeam Facilities in checking in overnight stay Guests at a CityTeam Facility, and providing reports on overall Guest stay statistics.

-The information covered is targeted for different user types, with separate pages customized to your needs:
+The information covered is targeted for different user types, with separate pages customized to meet your needs:

 | Your Task | Description                                                                                                                                                                                                           |
 | --------- |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|